Reto Bürgisser

 Welcome!

-I am Postdoctoral Researcher at the Department of Political Science, University of Zurich.
-Prior to joining the IPZ, I was a postdoctoral researcher at the University of Bern.
+I am a Postdoctoral Researcher in the Department of Political Science (IPZ) at the University of Zurich.
+Previously, I was a Postdoctoral Researcher at the University of Bern.
 I hold a Ph.D. from the European University Institute.

 Download my CV.